 The construction industry was the heaviest user of asbestos in the past.
 Lingering asbestos in older buildings, but also in equipment and industrial materials, cause ongoing environmental contamination.

-Asbestos and Wildlife
+Asbestos in Wildlife and Plants

 Another concern with environmental pollutants is that they also affect wildlife.
 Few studies have investigated the impact of asbestos on animals, but it is reasonable to assume it causes harm similar to that in humans.